smartfog/fogflow/doc/en/source/example2.rst

 Here are curl examples to send Input streams for Anomaly-Detector use case.
 It requires PowerPanel as well as Rule data.

-.. note:: Users can also use |Simulated Powerpanel Devices|.
+.. note:: Users can also use |Simulated Powerpanel Devices| to send PowerPanel data.

 .. |Simulated Powerpanel Devices| raw:: html